Is the Petal 1 ‘No Annual Fee’ Visa Credit Card worth it?

 Your credit score is fair or better

-For example, the Capital One QuicksilverOne Cash Rewards Credit Card lets you earn 1.5 percent cash back on everything you buy, although a $39 annual fee applies.
+For example, the Capital One QuicksilverOne Cash Rewards Credit Card lets you earn 1.5 percent cash back on everything you buy, plus 5 percent cash back on hotels and rental cars booked through Capital One Travel (terms apply).
+However, you’ll have to pay a $39 annual fee.

 You need a higher credit limit

-Finally, consider how this card might work if you do get the minimum credit limit of $300 right off the bat.
-This credit limit may be enough to make small purchases throughout the month, but it’s not even close to what you’ll need if you’re hoping to use your card for something bigger with the goal of paying your balance down over time.
+Finally, consider how this card might work if you get the minimum credit limit of $300 right off the bat.
+This credit limit may be enough to make small purchases throughout the month, but it might not be suitable for a large purchase you’ve been planning.
+The low credit limit, coupled with the card’s high variable rate, might not make this a good fit for someone who was planning on carrying a balance and paying off a large item over time.

 Should you get the Petal 1 Visa Card?

-The Petal 1 Visa is far from the best credit card on the market today, but it’s attainable if you have made mistakes with your credit in the past.
+The Petal 1 Visa is far from the best credit card on the market today, but it’s attainable for those who don’t have the best credit score, either due to issues with their credit in the past or due to not having much credit history to begin with.
 You won’t pay an annual fee either, so you can begin building credit through responsible use without paying for the privilege.

 With these details in mind, you should consider this card if you need to build credit fast, and you want to do so without having to pay an annual fee or putting down collateral in order to get a secured credit card.
 The Petal 1 Visa even lets you get preapproved without a hard inquiry on your credit report, so you can gauge your approval odds before you decide.